 Migraine aura without pain, also called “Typical aura without headache”, has visual symptoms or changes in the other senses that fully go away after a short while.
 Typically symptoms gradually build up over five to 20 minutes – this is sometimes referred to as the “march” of symptoms – and then go away completely after about an hour.
-However, what sets it apart from other types of migraines with aura is that no head pain sets in within an hour of the aura symptoms.
+However, what sets it apart from other types of migraine with aura is that no head pain sets in within an hour of the aura symptoms.
 Also, no other disorder can be found to be blamed for the symptoms.

-Who gets migraine aura without head pain
+Who gets migraine aura without head pain?

 Common visual symptoms of migraine aura without headache

 - Seeing flashes or flickering light, the most common visual symptom of migraine

 - Seeing zigzag lines or waves, also called fortification illusions

 - Seeing spots, stars, halos, circles, lines, other shapes or colors